vapoursynth/vapoursynth/doc/installation.rst

 *******************************

 By far the easiest way is to download and run the automatic script called *Install-Portable-VapourSynth-RXX.ps1*.
-It will then automatically download and set up embedded Python, pip and VapourSynth in the directory it was run from.
+It will then automatically download and set up embedded Python, pip and VapourSynth in a subdirectorey called *vapoursynth-portable* by default.

 Or if you want to do it the manual and not recommended way follow these steps:
    * Download and decompress `Python 3.12.x <http://www.python.org/>`_ or Python 3.8.x -- 64 bit embeddable version